hassaan4584/Swiftjective-C/_posts/2019-11-08-SwiftUI-What-Just-Happened.md

 title: "SwiftUI: What Just Happened?"
 writtenBy: Jordan Morgan
 writtenByTwitter: "https://www.twitter.com/jordanmorgan10"
-description: "The amount of power and engineering behind SwiftUI is extradionary.
+description: "The amount of power and engineering behind SwiftUI is extraordinary.
 Let's breakdown what's happening when one creates a new project using it."
 image: /assets/images/logo.png
 ---